Markhan1/Todos-App/README.md

 REACT_APP_MESSAGING_SENDER_ID=<messaging id>
 REACT_APP_APP_ID=<app id>
 ```
 Of course replace the values with your own firebase account values.
+(Do not keep the '<' and '>').

 ## Initiation